Randy Shilts: Early life

 Born August 8, 1951, in Davenport, Iowa, Shilts grew up in Aurora, Illinois, with five brothers in a conservative, working-class family.
+His father, Bud, sold prefabricated homes.
+His mother, Norma, raised the children as Methodists.
+Norma was an alcoholic, and she frequently abused Randy.

+In high school, Shilts founded a local chapter for Young Americans for Freedom.
 He majored in journalism at the University of Oregon, where he worked on the student newspaper, the Oregon Daily Emerald, as managing editor.
 While an undergraduate he came out publicly as gay, and ran for student office with the slogan "Come out for Shilts."
-Randy Shilts was one of the first openly gay journalists to write for a major newspaper.
+He became the leader of the Eugene Gay People's Alliance.
+Randy Shilts was one of the first openly gay journalists to write for a major US newspaper.
 His writing focused on LGBT issues, including the struggle for gay rights.

 Journalism

 Shilts graduated near the top of his class in 1975, but as an openly gay man, he struggled to find full-time employment in what he characterized as the homophobic environment of newspapers and television stations at that time.
 Shilts wrote for gay news magazine The Advocate but quit in 1978 after publisher David Goodstein began requiring employees to participate in EST; Shilts later wrote an exposé of Goodstein's brand of EST, the Advocate Experience.
 Shilts also says The Advocate was a "publication that had all these dirty classified ads in it.
-That I couldn’t send the publication to my parents that I worked for because it was all filled up with 'Gay white man wants somebody to piss on,' you know?"
+That I couldn't send the publication to my parents that I worked for because it was all filled up with 'Gay white man wants somebody to piss on', you know?"
 He subsequently worked as a freelance journalist until he was hired as a national correspondent by the San Francisco Chronicle in 1981, becoming "the first openly gay reporter with a gay 'beat' in the American mainstream press."
-AIDS, the disease that would later take his life, first came to nationwide attention that same year and soon Shilts devoted himself to covering the unfolding story of the disease and its medical, social, and political ramifications.
-During the early years of the AIDS crisis, he denounced San Francisco's gay leaders as “inept” and “a bunch of jerks,” accusing them of hiding the emerging epidemic.
+AIDS, the disease that would later kill him, first came to nationwide attention that same year and soon Shilts devoted himself to covering the unfolding story of the disease and its medical, social, and political ramifications.
+During the early years of the AIDS crisis, he denounced San Francisco's gay leaders as "inept" and "a bunch of jerks", accusing them of hiding the emerging epidemic.
 In 1984, Shilts controversially supported closing the city's gay bathhouses.